mylesgray619/configure-ad/README.md

 <img src="https://i.imgur.com/PkHCS6H.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here I go to Active Directory Users and Computers to create two organizatiols units one for employees and the other for admin.
+Here I go to Active Directory Users and Computers to create two organizational units one for employees and the other for admin.
 This will organize user access.
 </p>
 <br />